 This is an annual report detailing aspects of the water quality delivered to Royal Air Force Feltwell (RAFF).
 The Bioenvironmental Engineering Flight tests the drinking water quality for many constituents as required by United States (U.S.) Federal and United Kingdom (UK) government regulations and standards.
-This report shows the results of our monitoring for the period of 1 January 2022 through 31 December 2022.
-Air Force Instruction 48-144, Drinking Water Surveillance Program and the U.S. Environmental Protection Agency (EPA) require all community water systems to provide their consumers an annual water quality report.
+This report shows the results of our monitoring for the period of 1 January 2023 through 31 December 2023.
+Department of Air Force Instruction 48-144, Drinking Water Surveillance Program require all community water systems to provide their consumers an annual water quality report.
 This following report will help you understand where your drinking water comes from and what is in it.
 It will also help you to make informed choices that affect your family's health and help you understand the importance of protecting our drinking water sources.